phone-number

 Easement Disputes: Who Has the Right to Use My Florida Property?

 Owning property in Florida can feel like a solid, exclusive rightโ€”until you discover an easement.
-An easement grants another party the legal right to use a specific portion of your land for a particular purpose, even though you retain full ownership.
-In an area like Port St. Lucie, where development often involves complex shared access and utilities, understanding your rights (and limitations) is essential to avoiding costly easement disputes.
+Florida easement disputes often arise when property owners face unexpected claims on their land.
+An easement grants another party the legal right to use a specific portion of your land for a particular purpose.
+You retain full ownership, but they have a legal interest.
+In an area like Port St. Lucie, where development often involves complex shared access and utilities, understanding your rights is essential to avoiding costly conflicts.

 The core of the issue is that an easement is a non-possessory interest.
 The holder is not trespassing; they have a legal right of use.
 Disputes typically arise from a lack of clarity regarding the easement’s scope, boundary, or existence.